NatnaelB7/Assignment_1/README.md

 The *R.grab* function returns **True** if a token was successfully picked up, or **False** otherwise.
 If the robot is already holding a token, it will throw an **AlreadyHoldingSomethingException**.

+To drop the token, call the *R.release* method.

 ## Vision
 To help the robot to pair silver and golden boxes by following this steps:
 * Find a silver box by looking around the domain